-HONORS CHILD AND ADOLESCENT DEVELOPMENT

-This course focuses on human development from birth through adolescence.
-Emphasis is placed on theories of physical, cognitive and psychosocial development, the effect of heredity and the environment, the role of caregivers and the family, health and safety concerns, and contemporary issues.
-Students explore special challenges to growth and development.
-Students will have opportunities for guided observation of children from birth through adolescence in a variety of settings to help students further understand theories of human development.
+CHILD AND ADOLESCENT DEVELOPMENT Course: 401818 (Honors) 1 credit opportunities for guided observation of children from birth through adolescence in a variety of settings to help students further understand theories of human development.
 Students will work on the process of developing components of a working professional portfolio.